Pirates vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In seven games as the underdog over the last 10 contests, the Pirates were upset in every contest.
+- In eight games as the underdog over the last 10 contests, the Pirates were upset in every contest.

-- In their last 10 matchups with a total posted by oddsmakers, the Pirates and their foes are 5-5-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by sportsbooks, the Pirates and their foes are 4-6-0 when it comes to hitting the over.

-- The previous 10 Pirates matchups have not had a spread set by oddsmakers.
-The average over/under set by sportsbooks in Pittsburgh's past three contests has been 8.8, a stretch during which the Pirates and their opponents have gone under every time.
+- Bookmakers have not posted a spread in any of the Pirates' past 10 contests.
+The average over/under established by oddsmakers in Pittsburgh's past four games has been 8.6, a stretch during which the Pirates and their opponents have gone under each time.

 Pirates Betting Records & Stats